This post contains affiliate links. Read the full disclosure here.

 To make the peanut butter frosting, add the peanut butter and butter to a mixing bowl.
 Using the wire whip attachment of a standing mixer, whip the peanut butter and butter until they are smooth, scraping the side of the bowl as you go.

 Add in the vanilla extract and whip for another few seconds.
 Next, add in the powdered sugar ¼ cup at a time until you achieve the desired consistency.
-If the frosting is too thick, add in the milk ½ tbsp at a time to thin it out a little bit until it's the right consistency.
+If the frosting is too thick, add in the milk ½ tablespoon at a time to thin it out a little bit until it's the right consistency.

 Assembling the chocolate peanut butter sandwich cookies